debops/debops/docs/pki-realms.rst

 If the internal CA is disabled either globally for a host, or for a particular PKI realm, an alternative directory, :file:`selfsigned/` will be created.
-It will hold a self-signed certificate, not trusted by anything else (even the host that has created it).
+It will hold a self-signed certificate, not trusted by anything else (not even the host that has created it).
 This is done, so that services depending on the existence of the private keys and certificates can function correctly at all times.